stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

   What was his former body but a cloak, eventually to be cast off at death anyway?
 He had no sentimental illusions about the life from which he had been exiled.
 What had it ever given him save toil, poverty, continual frustration and repression?
 If this life before him offered no more, at least it offered no less.
-Intuition told him it offered more&mdash;much more.
+Intuition told him it offered more--much more.

   With the honesty possible only when life is stripped to its naked fundamentals, he realized that he remembered with pleasure only the physical delights of his former life.
 But he had